rtaibah/jekyll-blog/_posts/lifestream/2013-06-08-when-the-staches-collidemd.md

 ---

+When the ‘staches collide… With my brother @oobi.

-{% include image.html url="/assets/images/content/lifestream/when-the-staches-collide.jpg" description="When the ‘staches collide… With my brother @oobi" %}
+{% include image.html url="/assets/images/content/lifestream/when-the-staches-collide.jpg" description="When The ‘Staches Collide" %}